Have you already started the application process? Do you have an account? Click below to sign in to your account.

 - People taking part must be based in England.

 We aim to let you know our decision in eight weeks.
 Projects must not start before a decision has been made.

 Who can apply

 But if you’re a sports club or group, you can still apply for funding.
-We will prioritise applications that can show they will involve people who face barriers to being, and staying, active.
+We'll prioritise applications that can show they'll involve people who face barriers to being, and staying, active.

 Your organisation can apply if you’re: